Worksmart Limited is committed to respecting your privacy and to complying with applicable data protection and privacy laws.

 If you submit personal information by completing a contact form for example, you can be assured that we will use your personal information only to support your continuing relationship with Worksmart.

 Please note that if you are an employee or candidate applying for a job at Worksmart Limited, then additional Privacy Notices will be provided to you specifically dealing with these circumstances.
+This privacy notice also does not apply to information that we process on behalf of our customers for their benefit eg when we act as a hosting service provider.

 Any questions regarding this policy and our privacy practices should be sent by email to firstname.lastname@example.org or by writing to Worksmart Limited, Beech House, Woodlands Business Park, Breckland, Linford Wood, Milton Keynes MK14 6ES.
 Alternatively, you can telephone 01908 613 613.